Experimental Performance Investigation of an Air–Air Heat Exchanger and Improved Insulation for Electric Truck Cabins

 Listed in

-Battery electric vehicles (BEVs) are one promising measure to mitigate local greenhouse gas emissions.
-However, they still lack behind conventional vehicles in terms of maximum driving range.
-Using the heating, ventilation and air-conditioning (HVAC) system, even further reduces the maximum driving range of the vehicle because the energy for the HVAC system must be taken from the battery.
-In this paper we experimentally investigate the impact of 1) an air-air heat exchanger and 2) an improved thermal insulation of a truck cabin on the heating performance of the HVAC system.
-Additionally, we consider the required fresh-air volume flow rate to keep the CO2 level within the truck cabin below the critical value of 1000 ppm.
-The results show that the two proposed simple measures could increase the energy efficiency of the truck’s HVAC system by 22%.
+Battery electric vehicles (BEVs) are one promising approach to mitigating local greenhouse gas emissions.
+However, they still lag behind conventional vehicles in terms of maximum driving range.
+Using the heating, ventilation, and air-conditioning (HVAC) system reduces the maximum driving range of the vehicle even further since the energy for the HVAC system must come from the battery.
+This work investigates the impact of (1) an air–air heat exchanger and (2) an improved thermal insulation of a truck cabin on the heating performance of the HVAC system.
+Additionally, the required fresh-air volume flow rate to keep the CO2 level within the truck cabin below the critical value of 1000 ppm is factored in.
+The results show that the two simple measures proposed could increase the energy efficiency of the truck’s HVAC system by 22%.
 When two persons are present in the truck cabin, a fresh-air volume flow of around 100 m3/h is required to keep the CO2 concentration around 1000 ppm.
-These results prove that even with simple measures, the energy efficiency of vehicles’ subsystems can be increased.
-In future, more research will be necessary to further improve energy efficiency also of other vehicular subsystems.
+These results prove that, even with simple measures, the energy efficiency of vehicles’ subsystems can be increased.
+In the future, more research will be necessary to further improve the energy efficiency of other vehicular subsystems.